pankajsh5/avax-mod2/README.md

-# AmazonMall Contract
+# Netflix Subscription Smart Contract

-## Overview

-AmazonMall is a smart contract written in Solidity that simulates a basic e-commerce system.
-It allows the owner to manage inventory, add new items, and handle user transactions.
+This smart contract manages Netflix subscriptions, allowing the owner to grant access to multiple addresses and control login permissions.

 ## Features

+- **Owner Management**: The contract creator becomes the owner and has special privileges.
+- **Change Password**: Only the owner can change the password.
-- **Inventory Management**: The owner can add new items to the inventory and update the quantity of existing items.
+- **Access Management**: The owner can grant and revoke access to other addresses.

-- **User Transactions**: Users can purchase items from the inventory, and their balances are adjusted accordingly.

-## Prerequisites

-- Solidity ^0.8.9
+- **Login System**: Users with access can log in with the correct password.

-## Contract Details
+## Contract Functions

-### Constructor
+### `constructor()`

-The constructor initializes the contract with the owner's address.
+- Initializes the contract with the creator as the owner and sets an initial password.

-### Functions

-- **addItemCount**: Allows the owner to update the quantity of an existing item in the inventory.

-- **addNewItem**: Allows the owner to add a new item to the inventory along with its initial quantity and price.

-- **buyItem**: Allows users to purchase items from the inventory.
-It deducts the item price from the user's balance and updates the item quantity.
+### `changePassword(uint256 oldPassword, uint256 newPassword)`

-- **addNewUser**: Allows the owner to add a new user to the system with an initial balance of 7000 wei.
+- Allows the owner to change the password.

+### `grantAccess(address addr)`

+- Grants access to a specified address, allowing them to log in.
+- Limited to 4 devices per account.

+### `revokeAccess(address addr)`

+- Revokes access from a specified address.

+### `loginAccount(address addr, uint256 key)`

+- Allows an address with access to log in with the correct password.

+### `getContractAddress()`

-- **getContractAddress**: Returns the address of the contract.
+- Retrieves the contract address.

 ## Usage

-1. Deploy the `AmazonMall` contract to your preferred Ethereum network.
+1. Deploy the contract.

-2. Use the provided functions to manage inventory and handle user transactions.

-## License

-This contract is provided under an unlicensed status.
-See the [UNLICENSE](UNLICENSE) file for details.
+2. Owner can change the password using `changePassword`.
+3. Owner can grant or revoke access to addresses using `grantAccess` and `revokeAccess`.
+4. Users with access can log in using `loginAccount`.

 ## Project Setup Instructions